Ekkehard-Schulze/indoor-climate-logger/README.md

-Indoor climate data logger for CircuitPython/CPython
+Indoor climate logger for CircuitPython/CPython
 =====================

 **same single file script runs on microcontrollers and PCs**